 6. You used Nintex Promapp® as the initial starting point for your videos.
 How do you see process management as being part of an overall process automation initiative?

 I hope everyone can agree developing a process in a vacuum is not a good thing.
 When I think about Nintex Promapp®, I’m excited about the ability to bring business and technology folks together to design, collaborate on, and improve business processes.
 Promapp® truly provides this opportunity.

 Business processes change and having a solution that empowers ongoing process development and documentation is great!

-7. You call out Nintex Hawkeye Process Intelligence as one of the benefits of Nintex technology when compared with Flow.
+7. You call out Nintex Analytics Process Intelligence as one of the benefits of Nintex technology when compared with Flow.
 Can you explain in further detail?

-The reason we call Hawkeye out is because in order to understand success, you must measure what you are doing, Hawkeye makes it so simple to drop a beacon into a workflow process and allow for the collection of telemetry.
+The reason we call Analytics out is because in order to understand success, you must measure what you are doing, Analytics makes it so simple to drop a beacon into a workflow process and allow for the collection of telemetry.
 Once you have the data, you have insights into how your process is working to drive future decisions.